elkowar/yolk/docs/src/getting_started.md

 $ yolk sync
 ```

-You will see that, your `alacritty.toml` has changed, and the colors from your `yolk.luau` file have been applied, depending on your hostname.
+You will see that, your `alacritty.toml` has changed, and the colors from your `yolk.rhai` file have been applied, depending on your hostname.